Human sequencing pioneer George Church wants to give you the power to sell your DNA on the blockchain

 However, all bought and sold data will be recorded on the blockchain, which is a technology allowing for the recording of all transactions using a key code known only to the person who holds the information.

 Will people go for this new proposition to buy a token, sequence their own data and then sell it directly?
-Nebula is too new to tell right now.
-The tokens also aren’t likely to accumulate in value like bitcoin or other cryptocurrencies, as they are only redeemable for an individual’s DNA data, which the company has said it will do in partnership with Veritas Genetics, a company Church also co-founded.
+Nebula is too new to tell right now — it hasn’t even announced when or if it will hold a token sale.
+The tokens also might not accumulate in value like bitcoin or other cryptocurrencies, as they are only redeemable for an individual’s DNA data, which the company has said it will do in partnership with Veritas Genetics, a company Church also co-founded.

-Sequencing costs are also likely to drop in the future, so a Nebula Token is likely to drop in value as the price goes down.
+Sequencing costs are likely to drop in the future, so a Nebula Token could also drop in value as the price goes down.
 However, as Nebula co-founder Dennis Grishin told Stat News about the announcement, people “will probably be directly and indirectly buying tokens from individuals to resell them to data buyers” to try to make a profit.

+Co-founder Kamal Obbad also noted that as sequencing costs drop, that will attract more buyers.
+Further, he said, the size of studies will grow, requiring more tokens for purchase.

+“These factors will help maintain a high demand for Nebula Tokens,” Obbad told TechCrunch, adding that the supply of these tokens would be fixed.

 A few other startups, like EncrypGen, Luna DNA and Zenome, have mentioned building platforms where individuals can sell their DNA data, as well, though none of them offer whole genome sequencing and folks would need to obtain their data from a third-party source first.